-Danfoss is currently redesigning and testing new inlet guide vanes (IGVs) to use in their TT series of compressors.
-The compressors use IGVs to manage inlet refrigerant mass flow and flow direction by changing the angle of the vanes.
-They are currently testing how the different IGV angles impact the mass flow rate and pressure ratio of the compressor; however, there are limitations to what Danfoss can analyze about the IGVs using their current equipment.
+Danfoss is currently redesigning and testing new inlet guide vanes (IGVs) to use in their flow direction by changing the angle of the vanes.
+They are currently testing how the different limitations to what Danfoss can analyze about the IGVs using their current equipment.
 Danfoss would like to have a better understanding of how the IGVs react in the flow of the refrigerant, and to have a more accurate reading of the current IGV angle.
 Therefore, the objective of this project is to design and build a system for real-time visual and position monitoring of the compressor inlet guide vanes